GORING GAP WALKS

 Nordic walking

-Although not officially a Health Walk Nordic walking is a fun, social, outdoor, total body workout.
+Although not officially a Wellbeing Walk Nordic walking is a fun, social, outdoor, total body workout.

 Using Nordic walking poles works your chest, back, arms and shoulders as well as your legs.